Arezookhalili/Arezookhalili.github.io/_posts/2023-01-30-AB-testing-chi-square-test.md

 <br>
 #### State Hypotheses & Acceptance Criteria For Test

-The very first thing we need to do in any form of Hypothesis Test is stating our Null Hypothesis, our Alternate Hypothesis, and the Acceptance Criteria (more details on these in the section above)
+The very first thing we need to do in any form of Hypothesis Test is stating our Null Hypothesis, our Alternate Hypothesis, and the Acceptance Criteria.

-In the code below we code these in explcitly & clearly so we can utilise them later to explain the results.
-We specify the common Acceptance Criteria value of 0.05.
+In the code below, I coded these in explcitly & clearly.
+I specified the common Acceptance Criteria value of 0.05.

 ```python